 NOTE: the Center Test can be only taken ONCE!
 How stressful!

 Of course, the standards for admission into the University of Tokyo are high, for domestic and international students alike.
-However, when comparing the entrance examination processes for each division, it seems that being an international applicant has more options in contrast to the one-time Center Test examinations for Japanese students.
+However, when comparing the entrance exams processes for each division, it seems that being an international applicant has more options in contrast to the one-time Center Test exams for Japanese students.
 So why not take this opportunity to apply to the BEST university in Japan?
-You got this!
+You’ve got this!

 Global Science Course, www.s.u-tokyo.ac.jp/GSC/.